Stopping virus a huge challenge at crowded US meat plants

 “Without them, people’s lives and our food supply will be impacted," Reynolds said.

+At least 10 worker deaths linked to the virus have been reported at meat-processing plants nationwide, according to the United Food and Commercial Workers union, which represents roughly 80 percent of beef and pork workers and 33 percent of poultry workers nationwide.

-In an attempt to protect workers, companies have started checking employee temperatures before they start their shifts, staggering breaks and altering start times.
-Owners said they have also done more to clean plants, added space for workers to spread out on breaks, slowed production lines so workers can spread out and added plastic shields between work stations.
+In an attempt to protect workers, companies have started checking employee temperatures, staggering breaks and altering start times.
+Owners said they have also done more to clean plants, added more break space, slowed production lines so workers can spread out and added plastic shields between workstations.

-Major meat companies, including Smithfield, Tyson, Cargill and JBS, said they also relaxed their attendance and sick leave policies to encourage sick workers to stay home and allow them to be paid.
-The North American Meat Institute trade group says companies are sharing information about their safety practices to help the industry respond to the outbreak.
+Major companies, including Smithfield, Tyson, Cargill and JBS, said they have relaxed their attendance and sick leave policies to encourage sick workers to stay home and allow them to be paid.

-Still, workplace safety expert Celeste Monforton said some companies are doing more than others, and it's difficult to ensure people working so closely together won't spread the virus.
+Still, workplace safety expert Celeste Monforton said it's difficult to ensure people working so closely together won't spread the virus.

 “The scary thing is you know if it could happen in one plant, the potential is there for a lot of other plants,” said Monforton, a lecturer in public health at Texas State University.
 “Unless you’re super vigilant, this is a recipe for disaster.”

-Even companies with the best intention may have trouble given that plant layouts make 6-foot distancing difficult, said Jim Roth, director of the Center for Food Security and Public Health at Iowa State University.
-Precautions like face masks and plastic shields can help but likely won't stop the risk, he said.
-In some cases, plants may be able to spread workers out by slowing down operations, but the feasibility of the change depends on the layout of each plant and would reduce a plant's capacity.
+Even companies with the best intention may struggle because plant layouts make 6-foot distancing difficult, said Jim Roth, director of the Center for Food Security and Public Health at Iowa State University.
+Precautions such as face masks and plastic shields can help but likely won't eliminate the risk, he said.
+Some plants can spread workers out by slowing down operations, but that's not possible everywhere and would reduce a plant's capacity.

-“They were constructed to have people stand next to each other and work, and that’s very difficult to change,” he said.
+“They were constructed to have people stand next to each other and work, and that’s very difficult to change,” Roth said.

-Edgar Fields, president of the Southeast Council of the Retail, Wholesale and Department Store Union, which represents thousands of poultry workers, said it’s hard to know if the precautions at plants will protect workers.
+Edgar Fields, president of the Southeast Council of the Retail, Wholesale and Department Store Union, which represents thousands of poultry workers, said it’s hard to know if the precautions will protect workers.

 “We say 6 feet … but what is enough?"
 Fields asked.
 “What else is it that we can ask them to do to try to protect their employees when they walk in the door and when they walk out.
 I don’t know.
 All of this is new.”

-Alejandra Wehunt, 22, of Gainesville, Georgia, said she stopped going to work at a poultry processing plant as soon as she found out a male worker she knew had tested positive for COVID-19, the disease caused by the coronavirus.
+Alejandra Wehunt, 22, of Gainesville, Georgia, said she stopped going to work at a poultry processing plant after a coworker tested positive for COVID-19, the disease caused by the coronavirus.

 “I have a young daughter.
 I live with my grandmother.
 I have seizures and heart problems.
-I can’t catch anything,” said Wehunt, a single mother who trims and marinates the chicken with seasoning at the plant.
-“If one person got it, probably many others have it too.
-He was around other people.”
+I can’t catch anything,” said Wehunt.
+“If one person got it, probably many others have it too.”

-Wehunt said the plant manager at the Gold Creek Foods plant had told workers that, despite the pandemic, they had to show up to work or they could risk losing their jobs.
+Wehunt said the plant manager at the Gold Creek Foods plant had told workers that they had to show up to work or risked losing their jobs, despite the pandemic.

 “Why are we losing our jobs because we don’t want to put our health in jeopardy,” she said.

-A Gold Creek Foods spokesman did not respond to phone calls seeking comment.
+A Gold Creek Foods spokesman didn't respond to phone calls seeking comment.

 Joshua Specht, a University of Notre Dame history professor who has studied the meat industry, said it relies on workers at the margins of society — including recent immigrants — who don't have a safety net and therefore feel pressure to continue working even if they are ill.